DonaldET/DemoDev/README.md

 __TBD__ | __TBD__
 ## Sub-Project Utilities

-These projects are wrking code used by DemoDev and related projects.
-The of course illustrate good engineering practices.
+These projects are working code used by *DemoDev* and related projects.
+They illustrate good engineering practices.

 ### Selected _Utilities_ Content